| 2001 Annual SessionResolution on Belarus

 opposition with a view to resolving the crisis affecting

-b. to seek active backing from the Russian government and
+the country; b. to seek active backing from the Russian government and

 parliament in support of approaches aimed at requiring the